 Few vehicle problems are as perplexing as having a key stuck in the ignition.

-You’ve removed it 1,000 times before, but for some reason, this time, it’s decided it doesn’t want to come out.
+You’ve removed it 1,000 times before, but for some reason, this time, it’s determined it doesn’t want to come out.

-What causes a key to get stuck in the ignition?
+What causes a key to become stuck in the ignition?

 Fortunately, this guide will cover the most prevalent reasons your keys may be stuck in the ignition.

-Afterwards, we’ll offer a few ideas for solving the problem.
+Afterwards, we’ll provide a few suggestions for solving the problem.

 Table of ContentsShow